The Academy of Medical Sciences is currently undertaking a project to explore the issue of multimorbidity as an international health challenge.Ongoing

 - Dr Desmond Walsh, Head of Population and Systems Medicine Board, Medical Research Council (MRC) / Dr Neha Issar-Brown, Programme Manager, Population Health and Clinical Trials, Medical Research Council (MRC)

-- Professor Christopher Whitty CB FMedSci, Chief Scientific Advisor, Department of Health
+- Professor Christopher Whitty CB FMedSci, Chief Scientific Advisor, Department of Health and Social Care

 In October 2015, the Academy hosted a roundtable event on 'Multiple morbidities as a global health challenge'.
 The event provided an opportunity to bring a cross-disciplinary group of experts together in order to explore the profile and impact of multiple morbidities in low resources settings, and the role that research and evidence can play in tackling this global health challenge.